-Customer demand fell dramatically at Engineered Products during the first quarter.
-The U.S housing market deteriorated 48% in the first quarter of 2009 compared to a year ago, while residential remodeling activity was estimated to be down approximately 15% over the same period.
-Net sales at Engineered Products were down 26%, which put its performance ahead of the overall market as measured by its two primary market drivers.
-The decrease in net sales at the Engineered Products segment for the three months ended January 31, 2009 is primarily due to reduced volumes attributable to the continued falloff of housing starts and lower expenditures for remodeling and repair of the housing stock.
-Partially offsetting the market falloff was the nominal growth of new programs and the benefit of targeted price increases.
+Customer demand through the quarter improved each month yet remains depressed under any scale of comparison.
+The U.S. housing market deteriorated nearly 50% in the second quarter and first half of fiscal 2009 compared to the same periods of 2008, while residential remodeling activity was estimated to be down approximately 10% to 15% over prior year.
+Net sales at Engineered Products were down 29% and 28%, respectively, for the three and six months ended April 30, 2009.
+The decrease in net sales at the Engineered Products segment is primarily due to reduced volumes attributable to the continued low levels of housing starts and lower expenditures for remodeling and repair of the housing stock.
+Partially offsetting this was the nominal growth of new programs and the benefit of targeted price increases.
+While demand improved throughout the second quarter of fiscal 2009 due to the seasonal nature of the building products' markets, new home inventories remain at high levels and there is no certainty as to when annual housing starts will begin to improve.